Xristof23/Xristof23/README.md

 - likes, writes, plays and records music

-- smalltown guy from Hassia, now living in the rheinland
+- smalltown guy from Hassia, now living in the Rheinland

 ![My_Office](CTasse_tiny.jpg)